 For Medical Professionals

 - Precise computerized injection and drug delivery accuracy

 - Portable, reliable, versatile for both hospital and office settings

 - Lightweight and easy to use with two power sources, a standard AC plug, as well as a built-in lithium-ion battery pack

 - Contains 1 USB 2.0 port located on the rear off the instrument for allowing transfer of patient files in a .csv format for permanent storage

 - Designed to regulate the flow of fluid to reduce patient discomfort

 How It Works

-The CompuFlo Intra-Articular incorporates our patented DPS Dynamic Pressure Sensing Technology®.
+The CompuFlo Intra-Articular Instrument incorporates our patented DPS Dynamic Pressure Sensing Technology® Systems.
 It enables clinicians to deliver joint injections accurately and painlessly with visual and audio feedback guidance, leading to the precisely located target as the needle advances toward the joint.

-DPS Dynamic Pressure Sensing Technology is our patented system that has been used in over 65 million dental injections.
+DPS Dynamic Pressure Sensing Technology Systems are our patented systems that have been used in over 65 million dental injections.
 It can precisely control the flow rate of fluid via real-time feedback based on exit pressure at the needle tip while also documenting injection events resulting in verification.